PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

 Ok, first question: _When_ are we going to want to do side effects?
 Instinctively you'd probably say "for example, when someone presses a button" or "as a result of some calculation".

-In our current set up, pressing a button produces a `Msg`, so maybe we could generalise that to "after we process a message"?
+In our current setup, pressing a button produces a `Msg`, so maybe we could generalise that to "after we process a message"?

-There is one other time you might want to perform a side effect too, which is on application start up.
-Perhaps you need to call a web service to load some data to populate the home page of your app.
+There is one other time you might want to perform a side effect too, which is on application startup.
+Perhaps you need to call a web service to load some data to populate the homepage of your app.
 You don't want to wait for a user interaction, you just want to do it immediately.

-So if fact, we'd like to be able to run a side effect _whenever we produce a model_.
+So in fact, we'd like to be able to run a side effect _whenever we produce a model_.

 #### Cmd (Command)